Leonwindett/ChessBot/README.md

 ### 2. Model Architecture

-The neural network architecture consists of multiple layers, each designed to capture and process the complex patterns within the game.
+The neural network is built with several layers, each aimed at recognizing and processing the complex patterns found in chess.
 The model is trained to predict the next move based on the current board state via supervised learning from historical game data.

 	•	2D Convolutional Layers: Used to scan the 8x8 board to detect strategic patterns like piece formations or tactical opportunities.
 	•	Flatten Layer: Use to reduce the dimensions of the input to a 1D tensor that can be passed onto subsequent layers